dankcoin/dankcoin-old/README.md

 out collectively by the network.
 Dankcoin Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Dankcoin Core software, see https://dankcoin.org
+For more information, as well as an immediately usable, binary version of the Dankcoin Core software, see https://dankcoin.org

 License